Deeks v Wells: Background

 Deeks was born in 1864 in Morrisburg, Canada West in a family that valued education for women.
 At age 30, she enrolled to study at Victoria College, Toronto.
 Some years later she began teaching at Presbyterian Ladies' College, and was active in the Women's Art Association of Canada and the Toronto women's Liberal Club.
 She conceived the idea of writing a history of the world from a feminist perspective, emphasising women's contributions.
 She worked on the project for four years, completing her manuscript in 1918, with the title The Web of the World's Romance.
 In August 1918, she submitted it to Macmillan of Canada, the Canadian arm of the British publishing house, Macmillan Company, which also controlled the American Macmillan Company.
 Macmillan of Canada kept the manuscript for at least half a year, but then returned it to Deeks at some point in 1919, declining to publish it.

 In the late autumn of 1918, some months after Deeks left her manuscript with Macmillan in Toronto, Wells began working on his history of the world.
 He initially approached Macmillan of Britain to publish the book, but when they passed on it, he was able to get Macmillan of New York and two other British publishing firms interested.
 Originally issued in serial form starting in 1919, The Outline of History was published in a two-volume set in 1920.

 At some point, Deeks became aware of Wells' book.
 She reviewed it and became convinced that Wells had had access to her own manuscript when he was writing his book.
-Eventually, in 1926 she sued Wells and the various publishing houses for breach of copyright and breach of trust, alleging that Macmillan of Canada had sent her manuscript to Britain, where Wells had used it, plagerising it for his own work.
+Eventually, in 1926 she sued Wells and the various publishing houses for breach of copyright and breach of trust, alleging that Macmillan of Canada had sent her manuscript to Britain, where Wells had used it, plagiarising it for his own work.
 She brought the action in the Ontario courts and sought damages of $500,000.